 Melbourne would get a significant tourism boost if a man-made island able to dock luxury cruise ships was built in Port Phillip Bay, according to Melbourne lord mayor Robert Doyle.

 With luxury cruise liners getting bigger and bigger, and Station Pier getting older, building a man-made island in the bay was an idea worth considering, Cr Doyle said.

 From the island, international visitors could then be ferried up the Yarra River to Docklands, putting them within "a one minute walk to a tram, the iconic Melbourne way to come into the city," Cr Doyle said.

-Cr Doyle said Station Pier, in Port Melbourne, was "a pretty unattractive arrival point," and had significant limitations.
-When passengers left Station Pier they were "nowhere near the centre of the city," he said.
+Station Pier in Melbourne was an unattractive landing point and had significant limitations.
+When passengers left Station Pier they were far away from the city centre.

-And in 2004 a residential island made of silt from the channel dredging of the bay was proposed.
-Those behind the idea suggested that the island, or islands, would be purely for residential development, would have their own power and water supplies, and be car-free.
+In 2004, a residential island made of silt from channel dredging in the bay was proposed.
+Then was suggested that the island / islands would be for residential development only, would have their own power and water supplies, and would be car-free.